How to Create a Brand Message in 5 Simple Steps

 What Do Your Competitors Say?

-It’s easy to get into the habit of comparing your business to competitors.
-When they do something we like or that appears to be working, we’re often tempted to copy them.
+It is easy to get into the habit of comparing your business to competitors.
+When they do something we like or that appears to be working, we are often tempted to copy them.

-To learn truly learn how to create a brand message that makes an impact, you must know how to position your business in a unique way.
-You can’t do that when you’re mimicking the competition.
-But you can analyze their brand messages and improve on them.
+To learn how to create a brand message that impacts the audience, you must know how to position your business uniquely.
+Of course, you can’t do that when you are mimicking the competition.
+But analyzing their brand messages enables you to improve on them.

 The Structure of Your Brand Message

 Step 1: The Brand Promise

-It’s essential to have this in place before moving on to the next step.
-Landing on a strong brand promise may take some time to develop, but it is the foundation on which the other steps are built.
-Keep trying new things and making improvements until you find on the perfect fit.
+It is essential to have your brand promise in place before moving on to the next step.
+A strong brand promise may take some time to develop, but it is the foundation on which the other steps are built.
+Keep trying new things and making improvements until you find the perfect fit.

 Step 2: Positioning Statement